architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 1. User taps a cleanup action (e.g., "Clean", "Delete large files").
 2. App checks DataStore for an active job ID.
 If a job is running, the action is blocked and the user is notified.
 3. If no job is active, a new WorkManager job is enqueued and its ID saved to DataStore (e.g., `scannerCleanWorkId`, `largeFilesCleanWorkId`).
-4. A foreground notification immediately appears with determinate progress such as `0/184 files cleaned`.
+4. A progress notification immediately appears with determinate progress such as `0/184 files cleaned`.

 ### Progress
 * The Worker updates the notification after each file is processed (`n/N files cleaned`).